 Possible colors and coat

-Features of the character of the pharaohs
+Features of the nature of the pharaohs

 How to care for a pharaoh dog